felix-dolderer-el/camunda-ci-demo-1/README.md

+> [!WARNING]
+> This README has been written by AI and has not been manually reviewed.
+The only functionality that has been thoroughly tested is the deployment behavior of the [bmpn-deploy.yml GitHub Action](/.github/workflows/bpmn-deploy.yml).

 # Camunda CI Demo 1

 A demonstration project showcasing Camunda external task workers using TypeScript and Bun.
 This project implements a simple order processing workflow with validation and conditional logic.